josephmisiti/josephmisiti.github.io/_posts/2015-10-11-how-to-upload-a-photo-to-django-using-ios.markdown

 This view should be fairly self-explanatory.
 I'm using `TokenAuthentication` rather than `SessionAuthentication` for all of my APIs (I will convert to OAuth and some point).
 I'm extracting the photo data from the `upload` in `request.FILES`.
 After I find the data, I figured out the file extension being used , and save the file to my local hard drive by writing chucks of the image to a file handle using `BufferedWriter`.
 Once the data is on my hard drive, I create a new `Upload` in the database, and start an OCR task and return `HTTP 201` because I just created a new database entry.

-The important part of this piece of code are the [parser_classes](http://www.django-rest-framework.org/api-guide/parsers/#multipartparser), which tell DRF that I am uploading using `multipart` rather than it expecting a regular `HTTP POST`.
+The important part of this piece of code are the [parser_classes](http://www.django-rest-framework.org/api-guide/parsers/#multipartparser), which tell DRF that I'm uploading using `multipart` rather than it expecting a regular `HTTP POST`.

 {% highlight python %}
 parser_classes = (MultiPartParser, FormParser,)